 Answer From Yvonne Butler Tobah, M.D.

-A doula (professional labor assistant) provides physical and emotional support to you and your partner during pregnancy, childbirth and the postpartum period.
+A doula is a professional labor assistant who provides physical and emotional support to you and your partner during pregnancy, childbirth and the postpartum period.

 For instance, a doula might offer:

 - Attention to physical comfort through techniques such as touch and massage and assistance with breathing

 - Information about what's happening during labor and the postpartum period, including explanations of procedures

 - Help with facilitating communication between you and the hospital staff

 Often, however, a doula's most important role is to provide continuous support during labor and delivery.
 Although research is limited, some studies have shown that continuous support from doulas during childbirth might be associated with: